BillyZheLi/Home-Service-Robot/README.md

 The packages used in this project includes ros official packages and my own packages.

 ros packages include
-gmapping: This packagecan be used to perform SLAM and build a map of the environment with a robot equipped with laser range finder sensors or RGB-D cameras.
+gmapping: This package can be used to perform SLAM and build a map of the environment with a robot equipped with laser range finder sensors or RGB-D cameras.
 turtlebot_teleop: This package can be used to manually control a robot using keyboard commands.
 turtlebot_rviz_launchers: This package can be used to load a preconfigured rviz workspace.
 turtlebot_gazebo: This package can be used to deploy a turtlebot in a gazebo environment by linking the world file to it.